Banesco USA Names Calixto (Cali) Garcia-Velez as New President and CEO

 MIAMI, Oct.
-14, 2021 /PRNewswire/ -- Banesco USA's Board of Directors ("Board") announces that Mario Oliva will step down as President and Chief Executive Officer, effective October 12, 2021, to pursue new opportunities.
+14, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Banesco USA's Board of Directors ("Board") announces that Mario Oliva will step down as President and Chief Executive Officer, effective October 12, 2021, to pursue new opportunities.
 He is succeeded by Calixto (Cali) Garcia-Velez.

 "The Board of Directors would like to express its appreciation for Mario's management of the bank during the last two years.
 The institution made significant progress in executing its strategic plans during his tenure," said Carlos Palomares, Chairman of Banesco USA.